Boa constrictor: Reproduction and development

 Boa constrictors are viviparous, giving birth to live young.
 They generally breed in the dry season—between April and August—and are polygynous; thus, males may mate with multiple females.
 Half of all females breed in a given year, and a larger percentage of males actively attempt to locate a mate.
 Due to their polygynous nature, many of these males will be unsuccessful.
 As such, female boas in inadequate physical condition are unlikely to attempt to mate, or to produce viable young if they do mate.
 Reproduction in boas is almost exclusively sexual.
 In 2010, a boa constrictor was shown to have reproduced asexually via parthenogenesis.
 The Colombian rainbow boa (Epicrates maurus) was found to reproduce by facultative parthenogenesis resulting in production of WW female progeny.
 The WW females were likely produced by terminal automixis (see Figure), a type of parthenogenesis in which two terminal haploid products of meiosis fuse to form a zygote, which then develops into a daughter progeny.
 This is only the third genetically confirmed case of consecutive virgin births of viable offspring from a single female within any vertebrate lineage.
 In 2017, boa constrictors, along with Boa imperators and Burmese pythons, were found to contain a new set of sex determining chromosomes.
 Males were discovered to contain a pair of XY sex determining chromosomes, while females have a XX pair.
-This is the first time snakes were thought to contain male heterogamety, and since then has been found in ball pythons (Python regius) as well.
+This is the first time snakes were thought to contain male heterogamety; since then it has been found in ball pythons (Python regius) as well.